Search...

 Here at St James’s, we are clear that the Christian faith is founded on love, indiscriminate and eternal.

-On Pride Saturday we hosted a party in the courtyard facing the parade, including a drag DJ set from our own lovely Barbara & Nikki, face painting, arts & crafts, street food and drink s from a local craft beer company.
-SJP also had a spot in the march, and I hoped you walked with us.
+On Pride Saturday we host a party in the courtyard facing the parade, including a drag DJ set from our own lovely Barbara, face painting, arts & crafts, street food and drinks from a local craft beer company.
 Many came, joined the conversation, and helped create space for people to know they didn’t have to close off any part of themselves.
 Love was where we started and where we went together.